Honors Degree Courses

 - Spring of 1st year

 - Spring of 2nd year

 HONS 2220: Information Reseach Techniques

 Honors Thesis Information

-An Honors thesis may develop from work within a laboratory or work upon a stage.
+An Honors Thesis/Project may develop from work within a laboratory or work upon a stage.
 It may be creative in nature with inspiration from the arts, qualitative in nature with underpinnings in education, or quantitative in nature and based on scientific data.
 As with research at graduate levels, an Honors thesis conforms to the expectations of the department and field.
-Several of our recent graduates have parlayed their Honors thesis research into peer-reviewed publications.
+Several of our recent graduates have parlayed their Honors Thesis research into peer-reviewed publications.

 How do I get started on an Honors Thesis and find a Thesis Advisor?